cce-bigdataintro-1160/winter2020-site/3-python.md

    type([1,2,"intruder",3])
 ```

-3. Use the command `help(str)`.
+2. Use the command `help(str)`.
 What does the built-in help() method does?
-4. Use the command `dir(str)`.
+3. Use the command `dir(str)`.
 What does the built-in dir() method does?
-5. Write an equation that uses multiplication, subtraction and an addition that is equal to 42.5.
+4. Write an equation that uses multiplication, subtraction and an addition that is equal to 42.5.
-6. Assign the result to the variable `result`.
+5. Assign the result to the variable `result`.
 Ex: `result = <my equation formula>`
-7. Print your variable using `print(result)`
+6. Print your variable using `print(result)`
-8. Given the string `'big data'` use slicing to produce the string `'g da'`
+7. Given the string `'big data'` use slicing to produce the string `'g da'`

 ### Writing a Python script
-* Let's now look how to write scripts and execute them
+* Let's now look how to write Python scripts and execute them
 * A Python script can be written with any text editor, but we'll be using PyCharm, a powerful IDE to assist us
 * Let's start by creating a project `python-notebook` in GitHub and cloning it locally using `git clone <my repo url>` in the Terminal
 * Let's open PyCharm and familiarize ourselves with the tool: